amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * Exception: the rules in the FRE relating to Privilege also continue to apply here

 * In federal diversity cases, Fed courts generally apply the FRE in deciding/resolving evidentiary issues that arise during trial
+  * However, there is are certain carve-outs here intended uphold the *Erie doctrine*, which states that there is no "general" federal common law and that Federal courts must apply state substantive law in suits between citizens of different states
+  * For instance, must recognize state law rules for presumption where it affects element of offense under state law
+  * In cases under federal question jurisdiction, however, FRE always controls

 * Ruling on evidence under FRE (103)
   * Court required to prevent inadmissible evidence from reaching jury to the extent practical